flowdock/api-docs/docs/production-integrations.md

 <div id="/publish-app"></div>
 ### Publish your application

-Published applications will be listed in a flow's Inbox Sources for all Flowdock users, and will be featured on our [Integrations page](/integrations).
+Published applications will be listed in a flow's Inbox Sources for all CA Flowdock users, and will be featured on our [Integrations page](/integrations).
 You can submit your application for review by contacting us at [support@flowdock.com](mailto:support@flowdock.com).

 <div id="/integration-configuration"></div>
 ### Integration configuration